 Probably the hardest theme to play with him, as most of the important support solos will be unavailable, save for replacing Arlan with Aiyana under Murdoch's care for magical attacks.
 Trenchers in general tend to be self-sufficient units, and Rangers can shore up your chances to hit with your ranged warjacks, but you will be hard-pressed to squeeze in the desired amount of warjacks beside the expensive trencher infantry.

 When building an army with Darius, you should have an insanely good reason to leave out the following models:

 - Journeyman Warcaster - Arcane Shield is really useful for making tough jacks tougher, and you can put Fortify elsewhere.
 He can run a Charger or a Sentinel.

-- Squire - vital to extending full throttle's reach and helping lessen his focus burden.
+- Squire - Vital to extending full throttle's reach and helping lessen his focus burden.

-- Arlan - He's short on magical attacks, something Arlan can mitigate.
+- Arlan - Darius is short on magical attacks, something Arlan can mitigate.
 He can occasionally hand out extra focus, or repair Darius in a pinch.
 Problem is that he cannot be everywhere at once, and will probably be a high-priority target for your opponent, especially if they rely on spamming Incorporeal models

 Darius likes tough melee warjacks that he can repair.